About ESR

 Program Governance provides leadership support to the overall program and ensures decisions are made in accordance with Guiding Principles.

-Governance members make certain the program is operating within stated constraints (budget, schedule, scope, etc.) and monitors risks and associated mitigation efforts.
+Governance members make certain the program is operating within stated constraints (budget, schedule, scope, etc.), monitoring risks and associated mitigation efforts.

 Governance Members | Role |